 But in the context of the Roman Catholic Church that once upon a time dominated the religious landscape in Quebec, the “tabernacle” many Canadians have known since childhood is a box positioned within proximity of if not directly atop a church's given altar.
 This conspicuous, heavily adorned box is where the host, or Body of Christ, is placed.

 Rare is the Quebecer who utters "tabernacle" in reference to the sacred church altar box.
 But in response to hammering a nail into one's hand?
 They've all screamed it out once in French Canada.
 Name a situation, any situation, that involves an emotional reaction and watch Tabernacle work its cathartic magic.

 Your best bro ran off with your wife?
 Tabernacle.

 You just won the lottery?
 Tabernacle!

-Your favorite/most hated reality show contestant just got booted off the show?
-Say it with me.
+Your favorite/most-hated reality show contestant just got booted off the show?
+Say Tabernacle.

 In Quebec and other parts of Canada featuring pockets of French-speaking communities, tabernacle sounds like “tah-bahr-nack” with an almost silent “r.”

 However, a more international French accent would pronounce it "ta-berrr-nakluh," with a well-rolled r and a barely audible "uh" at the end.